Ambrosia (band): Current era

 Ambrosia appeared on the May 2, 2011 episode of Late Night with Jimmy Fallon as part of the host's "Yacht Rock 2k11" theme show, performing "Biggest Part of Me" (during the show) and "How Much I Feel" (after the formal taping, but put up on the Fallon website).

-In 2012, Burleigh Drummond's wife Mary Harris, after filling in on a show or two since 2000, became a permanent band member on keyboards and vocals.
+In 2012 Burleigh Drummond's wife Mary Harris, after filling in on a show or two since 2000, became a permanent band member on keyboards and vocals.
 Harris is also a vocal arranger and songwriter, who has co-written new material for Ambrosia performed onstage.
 She has previously worked in varied capacities with Pink Floyd, XTC, Stanley Clarke and for many years with Jimmy Buffett.

 Ken Stacey rejoined in 2014 after Rick Cowling departed.
-Ambrosia's six-person lineup was then stable for a while and the group continued to tour, sometimes combining their talents with other artists including Bill Champlin, Peter Beckett, Michael McDonald, Edgar Winter, Dave Mason, Gary Wright, Al Stewart and others.
+Ambrosia's six-person lineup was then stable for a while and the group continued to tour, sometimes combining their talents with other artists, including Bill Champlin, Peter Beckett, Michael McDonald, Edgar Winter, Dave Mason, Gary Wright, Al Stewart and others.

 Ambrosia's live performances showcase both their legacy hit material and more recent songs.
-Ambrosia continues to feature a majority of the band's founding members, with Puerta, Drummond and North onstage, as they have been for the past thirty plus years.
 Kipp Lennon (from the Venice, California band Venice) joined on lead vocals to start the 2021 tour as the band began their post lockdown era, Ken Stacey having exited during their downtime in 2020.

 Former keyboardist for the band, David Cutler Lewis, died of brain cancer on June 7, 2021.

 Former member Shem von Schroeck returned in the fall of 2022, this time on drums, to sub for Drummond, who was recovering from back surgery.
-Shem likewise returned during the whole of 2024 (and will continue on into 2025) to stand in for Christopher North, who was undergoing a successful battle with throat cancer.
+Shem likewise returned in 2024 to stand in for Christopher North on keyboards as he underwent treatment for throat cancer.
 After Shem's return, Kipp Lennon returned full-time to his other band Venice.

+North, while recovering from his treatment, was accidentally hit by a car outside a deli in Santa Monica in 2025.
+He died on March 30, 2026 in a hospice after a recurrence of his cancer.

 Live and alumni albums

-On September 1, 2001, the band recorded a live album at the Galaxy Theater in Santa Ana, California without David Pack.
+On September 1, 2001 the band recorded a live album at the Galaxy Theater in Santa Ana, California without David Pack.
 This album, Live, was released in May 2002.
-Also, in 2003 Collectables Records released another compilation album, How Much I Feel and Other Hits.
+Also, in 2003, Collectables Records released another compilation album, How Much I Feel and Other Hits.

 David Pack released two 2005 solo projects: Unborn, a compilation of older unreleased material, and the more up-to-date The Secret of Movin' On featuring collaborations with Timothy B. Schmit of Eagles fame, former Journey vocalist Steve Perry, Heart vocalist Ann Wilson and America co-founder Dewey Bunnell, amongst others.
 Both albums follow in Pack's later era style of smooth pop-rock.